dimi-fn/Various-Data-Science-Scripts/Shell_scripting/README.md

 ## $find (Windows)

-* `find /i "python" "C:\Users\*.txt` will search for all txt files containing the string "python" which are located in the Users directories and subdirectories
+* `find /i "python" C:\Users\*.txt` will search for all txt files containing the string "python" which are located in the Users directories and subdirectories

 -----